 - Maintain required records

-For companies who not only import, but also process, there is an important consideration regarding the FSVP rule.
-Companies who have programs in place to comply with the Preventive Controls rule, are considered in compliance with the FSVP rule, if they fully comply with the PC rule supply chain requirements.
-The requirements are basically equivalent, although not the same word for word.
-The only exception is that import documentation requirements still must be complied with, including obtaining a DUNS number and other relevant requirements.
+For companies who not only import but also process, there is an important consideration regarding the FSVP rule.
+In short, companies who have programs in place to comply with the Preventive Controls rule are considered in compliance with the FSVP rule if they fully comply with the PC rule supply chain requirements.
+The requirements are ultimately equivalent, although not the same word for word.
+That being said, import documentation requirements still must be complied with.

-- It’s important to identify which U.S. regulations your imported items fall under.
-Items like dietary supplements, alcoholic beverages, and red meats will still be regulated according to applicable regulatory structures already established.
+- It’s essential to identify which U.S. regulations your imported items fall under.

-- Many importers will have to seek outside help to comply with all the aspects of this regulation.
+- Many importers need to seek outside help to comply with all the aspects of the regulation.

 - First, make sure you understand the requirements of the regulation.
 If this involves training, be sure to get it.

-- Identify key roles required by the regulation, and who your organization will rely on to complete those roles.
-This document should help with that.
+- Next, identify critical roles required by the regulation, and whom your organization relies on to complete those roles.

-- Ensure that you have a good system for tracking documents and records.
+- Last, ensure that you have a sound system for tracking documents and records.
 We strongly recommend a cloud-based system, whether something like Dropbox, Google Documents, or a paid provider.
 You need to have records readily available.